-1. The PEC shall, on the first day of the commission session, put up the lists of voters and the procedures defined by law for filing complaints about the lists of voters, as well as shall put up the mobile ballot box list, immediately after it is drawn up, in a conspicuous place at the PEC premises and polling stations.
-The PEC chairperson shall be responsible for failure to meet these requirements.

-2. In the lists referred to in paragraph 1 of this article, based on the verification of data entered into the lists within the time frame defined by this Law, in the cell 'Actual Status' alongside the last name of a voter who:

-a) is registered with a consular office of Georgia abroad, 'on a consular registry' shall be specified;

-b) is staying abroad but is not registered with a consular office of Georgia, 'stays abroad' shall be specified;

-b) registered abroad, 'registered abroad' shall be specified;

-c) is doing fixed-term military service or contractual military service at the defence forces and military units of Georgia, 'doing military service' shall be specified;

-d) is entered into a special list of voters, either 'member of commission', 'in hospital', or 'imprisoned' shall be specified; e) is entered into the mobile ballot box list, 'mobile ballot box' shall be specified.
+- 1. The PEC shall put up the lists of voters and the procedure defined by law for filing complaints about the lists of voters, not later than on the day following the day the aforementioned lists were forwarded to the PEC under the procedure established by this Law, and it shall put up the mobile ballot box list, immediately after it is drawn up, in a visible place at the PEC premises and polling stations.
+The PEC chairperson shall be responsible for failure to meet these requirements. - 2.
+In the lists referred to in paragraph 1 of this article, based on the verification of data entered into the lists within the time frame defined by this Law, in the cell 'Actual Status' alongside the last name of a voter who: - a) is registered with a consular office of Georgia abroad, 'on a consular registry' shall be specified; - b) is staying abroad but is not registered with a consular office of Georgia, 'stays abroad' shall be specified; - b) registered abroad, 'registered abroad' shall be specified; - c) is doing fixed-term military service or contractual military service at the defence forces and military units of Georgia, 'doing military service' shall be specified; - d) is entered into a special list of voters, either 'member of commission', 'in hospital', or 'imprisoned' shall be specified; - e) is entered into the mobile ballot box list, 'mobile ballot box' shall be specified.

-Organic Law of Georgia No 3621 of 31 October 2018 - website, 21.11.2018 a) date and time of polling;
+Organic Law of Georgia No 3621 of 31 October 2018 - website, 21.11.2018